Zelly/ETWolfStarter/README.md

 If you wish to donate I would be grateful, maybe I could buy a new computer!

 ### Changes
+#### 1.3.3
+* Added windowborder config option
+* Added an error log window popup when trying to join a server with invalid configuration
+* Changed menu button sizes to a smaller version
+* Fixed list apearing to select multiple servers
+* Fixed updating paths when path isn't valid
+* Fixed server status panel staying on an old server when trying to get info of an offline server
+* Fixed buttons not getting destroyed in settings panel

 #### 1.3.2
 * Removed the invalid update code now that there is only a button link